HDKHALILI/JS101-programming-foundation-with-JS/lesson_4_JS_Collection/array_methods.md

 We can use this approach with other array methods too.

+&nbsp;

 **`forEach` with Objects**

-Object doesn't have `forEach`, we can use `Object.keys`, `Object.values`, and `Object.etries` function to readily convert objects into arrays.
+Object doesn't have `forEach`, we can use `Object.keys`, `Object.values`, and `Object.entries` function to readily convert objects into arrays.

 Iterating over all values of an object:
 ```javascript